 - DuckDuckGo search engine: http://3g2upl4pq6kufc4m.onion

-- GNUnet : it is an encrypted and therefore anonymous P2P network proposed by the GNU project.
-It is mainly used for file sharing.
-It is resistant to censorship.
+- GNUnet : An encrypted and anonymous P2P network developed by the GNU project.
+GNUnet is primarily used for file sharing and offers censorship resistance.

-TOR allows journalists to express themselves freely on the darknet and protect their privacy.
-It also allows you to bypass the blocking of certain sites.
-Nevertheless, it was quickly diverted from its primary objective and became the medium for many illegal activities such as child pornography, trafficking in drugs, weapons or counterfeits via black market sites.
+Otherwise, journalists use Tor to express themselves freely on the Darknet and to protect their privacy.
+This network also offers the opportunity to circumvent the blockings of certain sites.
+Nevertheless, it is indisputable that many people have diverted Tor from its primary mission, using it as a platform for illegal activities, including the trafficking of drugs, weapons or counterfeits via black markets.